influxdata/flux/execute/README.md

 Instead, the dispatcher will make decisions about which transport to run depending on the concurrency resource limit.
 If the concurrency limit is only one, then only one transformation will execute at a time.
 If the concurrency limit is more, we can have more than one transformation running concurrently.
-In all situations, it is impossible for the same node to execute in multiple dispatcher workers at the same time.
+In all situations, it is impossible for the same node to execute in multiple dispatcher workers at the same time, for the same predecessor dataset.
+Concurrent execution of transformation functions is possible only across distinct predecessor datasets.

 The dispatcher is initialized with a throughput.
 The throughput is used to determine how many messages will be processed by a single `Transport` before another `Transport` is given the worker thread.